pikil/quinque/README.md

 npm run build
 ```

-Note that this version is built for Github pages, so it is a bit limited in functionality and has `/quinque` prefix for all the links (You can change that in `.env.local`).
+Note that this version is built to keep forever on GH pages, so it has `/quinque` prefix for all the links (You can change that in `.env.local`).

-After you built the app, you can host it by just inserting the files to any web server.
+After you've built the app, you can host it by just inserting the files to any web server.
 To utilize the offline mode, rename two files `not-service-worker.js` and `not-manifest.js` to `service-worker.js` and `manifest.js` respectively.

+Note, that if you host the game yourself, you'll need a firebase account to store the online room data.

 Thanks to [Nour Saud](https://codepen.io/nourabusoud/pen/ypZzMMs) for the Bubble effect!